canzarlab/McSplicer/README.md

 McSplicer
 =========
 **McSplicer** is a probabilistic model for estimating splice site usages, rather than modeling an individual outcome of a process such as exon skipping.
 McSplicer is based on gene-wide usage of splice sites.
 We assume that potential 5' and 3' splice sites are given.
 This information can be obtained from annotation databases or estimated from RNA-seq reads by running existing assemblers.
 Those potential splice sites partition a gene into a sequence of segments.
 We introduce a sequence of hidden variables, each of which indicates whether a corresponding segment is part of a transcript.
 We model the splicing process by assuming that this sequence of hidden variables follows an inhomogeneous Markov chain, hence the name **M**arkov **c**hain **Splicer**.
-The parameters in the model are interpreted as splice site usage, i.e., &Theta;=(&Pi;,p<sub>1</sub>,...,p<sub>Ms</sub>,q<sub>1</sub>,q<sub>2</sub>,...,q<sub>Me</sub>), where &Pi; is the initial probability, and <i>Ms</i> and <i>Me</i> are the total number of 3' start and 5' end sites, respectively.
-We use **EM algorithm** to maximize the likelihood of &Theta;.
+The parameters in the model are interpreted as splice site usages.
+We use **EM algorithm** to maximize the likelihood of these parameters.
 Using splice site estimates, one can describe the splicing processes, and estimate the probabilities of various local splicing events.